-Table 7.2Summary of Appraisal Scores
+Table 7.2 Summary of Appraisal Scores

-Environment and Resource Sustainability To Protect and Enhance the Physical and Built Environment To ensure sensitive integration of the development within the wider Cinderford area to maximise sustainability for the town and its Positive surrounding area - 00-1-10 To ensure the development does not involve building in areas at risk of flooding or contribute to flooding elsewhere To protect and enhance water resources within and surrounding Cinderford Positive To improve the current low flow situation in Cinderford Brook and in doing so improve water quality and biodiversity To investigate opportunities to further reduce existing flood risk within Cinderford To promote sustainable procurement of both materials and personnel through construction and operation of the development Positive To reduce the carbon footprint of the development, and its wider area, through design, delivery and operation To develop new residential building to Code for Sustainable Homes Level 4 (by 2010 and increasing with Government policy thereafter); non residential Buildings to achieve at least BREEAM excellent or relevant equivalent.
-Positive To integrate sustainable waste management facilities and services within the development, to the benefit of it and Cinderford more broadly To support the improvement of contaminated and derelict land and reduce the impact of unstable land Positive To ensure contaminated and derelict land is restored and returned to beneficial use.
-To reduce the potential of pollution incidents impacting on land, through implementing and monitoring the use of best practice environmental management techniques.
-To protect and enhance air quality Uncertain To encourage the use of renewable energy where appropriate Positive Designated and Non-Designated Ecological Sites: Biodiversity To protect and enhance designated and non-designated sites within Nicolian and adjacent to the development, and across Cinderford Negative To ensure that the development contributes to the protection of the wider wildlife interest of the district, especially strengthening of Nicarti links between 'wild' areas to better enable adaptation to climate Negative change To Promote More Sustainable Forms of Transport Provision To promote sustainable access into and out of the area Positive To promote more sustainable patterns of travel and modes of transport, such as the use of public transport, walking and cycling Positive To enhance sustainable transport infrastructure
+Environment and Resource Sustainability To Protect and Enhance the Physical and Built Environment To ensure sensitive integration of the development within the wider Cinderford area to maximise sustainability for the town and its Positive surrounding area 1 031111 C To ensure the development does not involve building in areas at risk of flooding or contribute to flooding elsewhere To protect and enhance water resources within and surrounding Cinderford To improve the gramont level flow situation in Cinderford Prock and Positive To improve the current low flow situation in Cinderford Brook and in doing so improve water quality and biodiversity To investigate opportunities to further reduce existing flood risk within Cinderford To promote sustainable procurement of both materials and personnel through construction and operation of the development Positive To reduce the carbon footprint of the development, and its wider area, through design, delivery and operation To develop new residential building to Code for Sustainable Homes Level 4 (by 2010 and increasing with Government policy thereafter); non residential Buildings to achieve at least BREEAM excellent or relevant equivalent.
+Positive To integrate sustainable waste management facilities and services within the development, to the benefit of it and Cinderford more broadly To support the improvement of contaminated and derelict land and reduce the impact of unstable land To ensure contaminated and derelict land is restored and returned to beneficial use.
+Positive To reduce the potential of pollution incidents impacting on land, through implementing and monitoring the use of best practice environmental management techniques.
+To protect and enhance air quality Uncertain To encourage the use of renewable energy where appropriate Positive Designated and Non-Designated Ecological Sites: Biodiversity Ļ To protect and enhance designated and non-designated sites within and adjacent to the development, and across Cinderford Negative To ensure that the development contributes to the protection of the wider wildlife interest of the district, especially strengthening of links between 'wild' areas to better enable adaptation to climate Negative change To Promote More Sustainable Forms of Transport Provision To promote sustainable access into and out of the area Positive To promote more sustainable patterns of travel and modes of transport, such as the use of public transport, walking and cycling Positive To enhance sustainable transport infrastructure To emiance sustamable transport initastructure